About

 MB BS, MS, FRANZCO, FRACS

-Professor Mark Daniell is a senior consultant at Royal Victorian Eye and Ear Hospital, serving as Head of the Corneal Service since 2011, and overseeing a team of surgeons performing corneal transplantation for Victoria.
+Professor Mark Daniell is Head of Corneal Research at CERA and a senior consultant at The Royal Victorian Eye and Ear Hospital – serving as Head of the Corneal Service from 2011 to 2024 and overseeing a team of surgeons performing corneal transplantation for Victoria.

 He has a significant research interest in a bioengineered cornea, developing the concepts for this project and being the driving force gathering together the collaboration partners.

-He has had successful collaborations with numerous groups both nationally and internationally, including an ongoing project with Professor Greg Qiao at Melbourne University and Professor Damien Harkin at QUT on tissue engineering for the eye.
+He has had successful collaborations with numerous groups both nationally and internationally, including an ongoing project with Professor Greg Qiao at the University of Melbourne and Professor Damien Harkin at QUT on tissue engineering for the eye.
 He has supervised several postgraduate students in the field of tissue engineering.

 Professor Daniell is the founding Chair of the ANZ Corneal Society and Medical Director of the Lions Eye Bank.
 Previously he was Head of Ophthalmology at the Royal Melbourne Hospital (2003-2011).

-He is the immediate past President of RANZCO (2017-2018) and served on the RANZCO board for 12 years, with roles including Vice President and Treasurer.
-He was a director and member of the executive of the Council of Presidents of Medical Colleges for four years, and is currently a trustee on the International Council of Ophthalmology.
-He was Chair of the Ophthalmic Research Institute of Australia from 2005 to 2011.
-He is President of the World Ophthalmology Congress in 2022.
+He was President of RANZCO from 2017 to 2018 and served on the RANZCO board for 12 years, with roles including Vice President and Treasurer.
+He was a director and member of the executive of the Council of Presidents of Medical Colleges for four years, and a trustee on the International Council of Ophthalmology.
+He was Chair of the Ophthalmic Research Institute of Australia from 2005 to 2011 and President of the World Ophthalmology Congress in 2022.

 He is an honorary Professor at Harbin University in China and visits LV Prasad in Hyderabad.